 2. Dauphin Street

-Alabama’s oldest city has quite the storied past.
-Since its founding in 1702, the port city has changed hands numerous times beginning with France to Britain onto Spain and then finally America, and you can feel those influences all around when exploring the neighborhoods.
+Alabama’s oldest city has quite a storied past.
+Since its founding in 1702, the port city has changed hands numerous times beginning with France to Britain onto Spain, and then finally to America, and you can feel those influences all around when exploring the neighborhoods.

 So let’s take it to the streets… Dauphin Street to start.